35. Application exercise: version 15

 config['mvc'].update(asv_actions.configure(config))

-# ADS (Action Do Something) actions
+# actions ADS (Action Do Something)

 import ads_actions